 One of the most important components of our program is to educate our patients regarding their upcoming procedure, hospital stay and rehabilitation.
-In order to achieve this goal, we have put together this patient education booklet that answers most of our patients' frequently asked questions.
+In order to achieve this goal, we have put together this patient education booklet that answers most of our patients frequently asked questions.
 Please take some time to review its contents.
 We are confident that the more you participate in your care, the better your overall experience will be.

-Thank you for choosing White Memorial Medical Center to provide your care.
+Thank you for choosing White Memorial Medical Center for your health care needs.
 Please be assured that we are here for you.